-The best way to keep geese away from your property or pond is to use a combination of products.
+The best way to keep geese away from your pond, lawn, yard and property is to use a combination of products.
 By placing a liquid deterrent around the edges of ponds and near your buildings or populated areas along with installing decoys in key locations, you can effectively prevent geese from ever returning.
 Add in netting and wiring in select locations and the only place you will see geese is flying majestically overhead.

 Keeping a flock of geese away from a field or pond presents a unique set of challenges.
 Geese have a multitude of tendencies that cause them to group together and remain in one area, which we will go into detail later in the blog.
 But for now, let’s focus on the solutions and the methods the pros have been using for years.

 The following goose control methods are increasingly effective when paired together.
 A strategy that is common in the bird control world, especially for protected birds such as the Canada goose.

 The first deterrents you should look into are visual and audio deterrents.
 Golf courses, sports fields, and lake front properties are particularly difficult to control geese, requiring solutions that can quickly and effortlessly cover vast open areas.
 Bird B Gone carries a multitude of visual deterrents but the coyote decoy ranks above all for goose control.
 Acting as a natural predator to geese, moving the coyote decoy periodically will make the surrounding environment uncomfortable for the flock.

 Pairing visual deterrents with an effective Audio deterrent will quickly increase the probability of pushing the flock away from the targeted areas.
 Audio deterrents use a combination of prerecorded goose calls and predator bird calls to drive them away.
 Not only are these sound units available in plugin models but solar powered units are available to help stop geese in wide open areas.

 Key Features & Benefits: